mosquito on a wet leaf

 And the amount of lives that would be saved?
 You simply can’t put a price on that.

 Unfortunately, the unknowns of eliminating an entire species are great.
 Phil Lounibos, an entomologist, warns of the dangers of eliminating pollinators and food sources.
-He also worries that whatever insects rise up to replace mosquitoes could be just as bad as — or worse than — mosquitoes.
+He also worries that whatever insects rise up to replace mosquitos could be just as bad as — or worse than — mosquitos.
 The unknowns are risky.
-What if the replacement spreads disease quicker and further than mosquitoes?
+What if the replacement spreads disease quicker and further than mosquitos?

 And then there are the rainforests.
-Mosquitoes make it almost impossible for humans to live in tropical rainforests.
-While concerns about deforestation are valid, mosquitoes may have actually slowed the destruction.
+Mosquitos make it almost impossible for humans to live in tropical rainforests.
+While concerns about deforestation are valid, mosquitos may have actually slowed the destruction.

 And what about the morals and ethics of destroying an entire species?